Should your garage door be the same color as your house?

 Making your garage door the same color as your house

-There are two ways you can make your garage door match your house:
+There are two ways you can make your garage door colors match your house:

 1. Match your garage door color to your siding